autorope/donkeycar/docs/guide/simulator.md

 * Double check that `log` dir exists and is empty
 * Start scene of your choice
 * Hit `Auto Drive w Rec` button
+* Vary the Max Speed, Prop, and Diff sliders to obtain a variety of driving styles
 * Wait 10-15 minutes until you have recorded 10K+ frames of data.
 * Hit the `Stop` button
 * Hit the `Exit` button
 * Move the `log` dir to the `~/d2/data/` dir where you normally put tub data.
 This will create a `~/d2/data/log` path.
 * Train as usual.

+> Note: I had problems w default categorical model.
+Linear model worked better for me.

 ``` bash
 python manage.py train --tub=data/log --model=models/mypilot